ViktorWelbers/geo-feature-web-service/README.md

 <h2>DB Setup</h2>

-The PostGIS database you need, is already accounted for in the docker-compose.yaml:
+The PostGIS database you need, is already accounted for in the docker-compose.yaml.
-Credentials are:

 > password = mysecretpassword